 Under the deal disclosed this week, JPMorgan agrees not to be paid for many of the bonds it holds.
 Including fines, forgone fees the county owed it and forfeited bonds, this has cost the bank more than \$1.5 billion before taxes.
-A JPMorgan spokesman said that losses had already been accounted for and that the settlement would have no significant financial effect on the bank.
+The bank has already taken losses, and a JPMorgan spokesman said the settlement would have no significant financial effect on the bank.

-Under the deal, normal investors are to be offered a choice of receiving 80 cents for every dollar of bonds they own, and forfeiting the right to get any more, or 65 cents while retaining the right to sue the monoline insurers, all of which are in financial difficulty.
-They would probably be better off to take the 80 cents.
+Under the deal, normal investors are to be offered a choice of receiving 80 cents for every dollar of bonds they own, and forfeiting the right to get any more, or 65 cents while retaining the right to receive additional payments from the monoline insurers.
+Two of them are paying claims now, but the other is not.
+The investors would probably be better off to take the 80 cents.